Life can present unexpected challenges that can catch even the most well prepared off guard.

 In other situations, an error can occur when a plan sponsor allows participants to take distributions for hardship purposes without realizing there is no provision for it in the plan documents or the plan doesn’t specifically state when hardship distributions can be made.
 In addition, if the plan requires salary deferral suspension after a hardship distribution is made, but the plan sponsor fails to do so, corrective action must be taken.

 If any of these situations, it may be necessary to adopt a retroactive plan amendment that corrects the error(s) by using the plan amendment correction method.
 Retroactive plan amendments are effective January 1 of the year in which the violations occurred.
 It’s important to note that the amendment must specify that the hardship distribution option is non-discriminatory.

-If distributions were made to participants that didn’t meet 401(k) hardship distribution rules, correction may involve a repayment to the plan of the amount that didn’t meet requirements.
+If distributions were made to participants that didn’t meet 401(k) hardship distribution rules, a correction may involve repayment to the plan of the amount that didn’t meet requirements.
 In most cases, this will require the participant to return the distribution plus estimated earnings the money would have earned had it remained in the plan.

-There are many unique situations that employers will face in the administration of their 401(k) or other retirement plan.
+There are many unique situations that employers will face in the administration of their 401(k) or another retirement plan.
 From time to time errors will be made that require correction with the IRS or other regulatory agencies.
 If you have questions about hardship distribution rules, need help taking corrective action on an error or need assistance with your 401k plan audit, Hanson & Co can help.
 For additional information please call us at (303) 388-1010, or click here to contact us.
 We look forward to speaking with you soon